-Kia ora, my name is Yvaan Hapuku-Lambert and I am one of the graduates in the Sport NZ Ihi Aotearoa Graduate Programme for 2021-2022.
+Kia ora, my name is Yvaan Hapuku-Lambert and I was a graduate in the Sport NZ Ihi Aotearoa Graduate Programme in 2021-2022.

-Born and raised in Hawkes Bay, sport and physical activity has always been a big part of my everyday life right from a young age.
-During my time at High School, I was fortunate to gain opportunities to coach my former primary and intermediate schools in a range of sports.
-From these experiences I studied and completed my Bachelors of Sport and Recreation with a double major in Health and Physical Education and Coaching at Auckland University of Technology (AUT).
+Born and raised in Hawkes Bay, sport and physical activity has always been a big part of my everyday life from a young age.
+During my time at High School, I was fortunate to gain opportunities to coach my former primary and intermediate schools in a range of sports, igniting my passion for working with and supporting tamariki and rangatahi through physical activity.
+From these experiences, I studied and completed a Bachelor of Sport and Recreation with a double major in Health and Physical Education (HPE) and Coaching at Auckland University of Technology (AUT).

-After studying I always had the attention to apply for the Graduate Programme as I felt it would be a great opportunity to grow both personally and professionally while gaining further knowledge on how the sector operated.
+After studying, I always had the intention to apply for the Graduate Programme as I felt it would be a great opportunity to grow both professionally and personally while gaining further knowledge on how the sector operated.
 Naturally growing up I thought I would end up becoming a PE teacher but thought why limit the impact I can have on one school or a certain age group when there was an opportunity to make a bigger difference on a larger scale with Sport NZ.

-I thoroughly enjoyed my first year with Sport NZ and am extremely grateful to be a part of the Graduate Programme.
-The ability to work across multiple teams within Sport NZ and have ownership over which projects you are involved in made it such a unique experience to be a part of.
-I was provided opportunities to lead key projects which helped me being challenged, to grow and to network with people from all across the country within the wider sector.
-Some key highlights of my year were being apart of the Sport NZ Women and Girls Summit Governance Group, supporting the implementation of Phase 2 with Healthy Active Learning and planning the next phase for Balance is Better Champions just to name a few.
+I thoroughly enjoyed my time with Sport NZ and am extremely grateful to have been a part of the Graduate Programme.
+The ability to work across multiple teams within Sport NZ and have ownership over which projects you are involved in made it such a unique experience.
+I was provided opportunities to lead key projects which helped be challenged, to grow and to network with people from all across the country within the wider sector.
+Some key highlights of my first year were being apart of the Sport NZ Women and Girls Summit Governance Group, supporting the implementation of Phase 2 with Healthy Active Learning and planning the next phase for Balance is Better Champions just to name a few.

-I am currently completing my first placement with New Zealand Rugby League (NZRL) leading the establishment of a Youth Advisory Group for the organisation.
-Another key project involves being a part of their Ngā Ringa Awhina team designed to support increased capability across the rugby league network at all levels in New Zealand.
-I also have the opportunity to support the High-Performance team which is an exciting time leading into a World Cup.
+In my second year, I completed placements with New Zealand Rugby League (NZRL) and Auckland Council.
+With NZRL, I led the establishment of a Youth Advisory Group for the organisation.
+Another key project involved being a part of their Ngā Ringa Awhina team designed to support increased capability across the rugby league network at all levels in New Zealand.
+As well as got a first-hand opportunity to experience the ins and outs of a test week with the Kiwis and Kiwi Ferns vs Tonga.
+With Auckland Council, I was given the opportunity to manage and oversee their Sport and Recreation Programmes Funding grant, which involved meetings with successful applicants and working through funding arrangements.
+I also worked alongside the Activation Team with their mahi in the community.

 I highly recommend applying for the Sport NZ Ihi Aotearoa Programme as the experiences and opportunities you are provided during your time is invaluable.
-It is a perfect foundation to enable you to learn more about how the sport sector contributes to Sport, Active Recreation and Play, as well as being supported to develop as a future leader and build your network across the sport sector.
+It is a perfect foundation to enable you to learn more about how the sector contributes to Play, Active Recreation and Play, as well as being supported to develop as a future leader and build your network across the sector.